Granodiorite: Geology

 Granodiorite near the Roses Lighthouse, Catalonia, Spain.

 On average, the upper continental crust has the same composition as granodiorite.

 Granodiorite is a plutonic igneous rock, formed by intrusion of silica-rich magma, which cools in batholiths or stocks below the Earth's surface.
 It is usually only exposed at the surface after uplift and erosion have occurred.

 Etymology

 The name comes from two related rocks to which granodiorite is an intermediate: granite and diorite.
 The gran- root comes from the Latin grānum for "grain", an English language derivative.
-Diorite is named after the contrasting colors of the rock.
+The suffix -diorite, from the French language, derives from Ancient Greek, describing the distinct contrasting colors of the grains.

 Banatite

 Banatite is a term used informally for various rocks ranging from granite to diorite, but often granodiorite, that were intruded in the Late Cretaceous in the Banat and nearby regions of present-day Hungary and Serbia.
 The term is also used in Australia in connection with Gulaga / Mount Dromedary in New South Wales, where it is described as "a rock of intermediate composition between quartz diorite and quartz monzonite".